AlishaKK/sky_cast_agent/README.md

 ## 🚀 Features
 - Fetches live weather data for any city
-- Uses OpenAI Agents for AI interactions
+- Uses OpenAI Agents sdk for AI interactions
 - Built with Chainlit for an interactive chat experience

 ## 🛠 Installation